A treatment specifically for OIC

 subcutaneous injection

-For adult patients with opioid-induced constipation and advanced illness or pain cause by active cancer and who need increases in their opioid dose for comfort care.
+For adult patients with opioid-induced constipation and advanced illness or pain caused by active cancer and who need increases in their opioid dose for comfort care.

 For adult patients with opioid-induced constipation and long-lasting (chronic) non-cancer pain.

-Relistor injection may help increase the number of bowel movements you have each week
+Relistor injection may help increase the number of spontaneous bowel movements you have each week

 Some patients with OIC and advanced illness who have a bowel movement within 4 hours may do so within 30 minutes